 Enhancing the Sustainability of Battery Recycling

-To ensure the sustainability of battery recycling processes, it is essential to consider the environmental, economic, and social aspects of recycling technologies.
+To ensure the sustainability of battery recycling processes, Consider the environmental, economic, and social aspects of recycling technologies — this one isn't optional.

 Environmental Considerations